 Osteoporosis

-Osteoporosis is a medical condition characterized by weakened bones that are more prone to fracture or break.
+Osteoporosis is a medical condition characterised by weakened bones that are more prone to fracture or break.
 It occurs when the body loses too much bone mass, produces too little bone tissue, or both.
 This can increase the risk of fractures, particularly in the spine, hip, and wrist.

 Osteoporosis can affect both men and women, but it is more common in women, especially after menopause.